abdulfatir/normalizing-flows/README.md

 ### Variational Inference with Normalizing Flows (Rezende and Mohamed)

+The function that planar flow uses doesn't have analytic inverse which makes it unsuitable for direct likelihood estimation using the data.
+It can work well in VAEs though because inversion isn't required.
+However, for cases when the analytic target density is available, KL-divergence can be minimized explicitly (excluding constant terms).
+Following are the results for two complex 2D densities similar to the ones in the paper.
+The second column shows samples obtained using MCMC (See `notebooks/Metropolis-Hastings.ipynb`).
+The third and fourth columns show results using planar flows of different lengths (see `notebooks/PlanarFlow-Example1.ipynb` and `notebooks/PlanarFlow-Example2.ipynb`).
+During the experiments I found that minimizing KL is not always stable and doesn't always reach a good solution (especially for density 2).

 | True Density | Samples (using Metropolis-Hastings) | Samples (using Planar Flow; K = 4) | Samples (using Planar Flow; K = 16) |
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](report/imgs/example1-density.png) |  ![](report/imgs/example1-samples.png) |  ![](report/imgs/example1-k4.png) |  ![](report/imgs/example1-k16.png)